Montana-Media-Arts/340-interactive-arts-1/Projects/Documentation_and_Response/readme-old.md

 This may be the section in which you discuss your project with respect to the _Project Specific Goals or Ideas_ being explore.

-- What were your artistic ideas?
-- How did you implement your artistic ideas?
-- Did you artistic ideas change?
-    - If so, was this due to;
-        - technical necessity?
-        - or the realization that the work would be stronger if...?

 **5. Technical Details and Work**

 What technical challenges did you face?
 How did you solve these challenges.
 Discuss your iterative process.

-- What significant technical challenges did you have to solve to create this work?
-- Why were these technical challenges significant?
-    - Did you encounter problems during your development process?
-    - Were your technical challenges unique and new, requiring new research?
-- How did you solve these challenges?
-    - Did you use an;
-        - Iterative design process?
-        - Scientific method?
-        - Research/hacking of others work?
-    - Are there novel solutions your found to these challenges?
-        - If so, please describe these.

 **6. Presentation and Reception**

-Use this section to discuss the presentation and reception of your work.
-This may include questions such as;

-- Where was it presented?
-- How was the work presented?
-- How was it received?
+How was the work presented?
+How was it received?
+Where was it presented?
+Anything else?
-- Anything else?

-This is a section where you are essentially presenting the results of your "experiment".
-This may include;

-- Reflexive analysis about your own findings and discoveries.
-    - Did you discover something new about this piece during the presentation and/or reception?
-    - Did you have any personal thoughts or feelings emerge during this process?
-- Did you observe any reactions from the audience?
-    - These could have been observed in real-time and documented through notes.
-    - These could have been the result of a set of questions you asked participants.
-        - Filming responses
-        - Asking participants to fill out surveys

 **7. Discussion**

 Please use this section to discuss the work in relation to the above sections.

-- Are there any general findings, discoveries, information that cam about throughout this process that is significant?
-- Discuss whether your project accomplished its goals set out by you?
-- Discuss how the project fulfilled the goals and specifications for the project established for the class?
+Are there any general findings, discoveries, information that cam about throughout this process that is significant?
+Discuss whether your project accomplished its goals set out by you?
+Discuss how the project fulfilled the goals and specifications for the project established for the class?

 **8. Future Work and Conclusions**

 In this section you should discuss what things you would do if you were to continue working on this project.
 You can also make suggestions for others to try or do, who may be working in a similar area, or inspired by your project.

 Finally, you should include any last thoughts in this sections.
-Wrap up your paper.

 **References**

 Please include any references here, formatted according to IEEE guidelines, as shown in the paper template.

 #### Images and Such